Italian Social Movement: Background

-The MSI derived its name and ideals from the Italian Social Republic (RSI), a "violent, socialising, and revolutionary republican" variant of fascism established as a Nazi puppet state by Benito Mussolini in 1943 in the northern part of the Italian Peninsula behind Nazi German frontlines.
-The dominating party of the republic, Mussolini's Republican Fascist Party (PFR), inspired the creation of the MSI.
+The MSI derived its name and ideals from the Italian Social Republic (RSI), a "violent, socialising, and revolutionary republican" variant of fascism established as a Nazi puppet state headed by Benito Mussolini in 1943 in the northern part of the Italian Peninsula behind Nazi German frontlines.
+The sole legal party of the republic, Mussolini's Republican Fascist Party (PFR), inspired the creation of the MSI.
 The party was formed by former fascist leaders and veterans of the republic's fascist army, and it has been regarded as the successor to both the PFR as well as the original National Fascist Party (PNF).
 The MSI nevertheless tried to modernise and revise fascist doctrine into a more moderate and sophisticated direction.
 It also drew from elements of the anti-communist and anti-establishment stance of the short-lived postwar populist Common Man's Front protest party, and many of its original backers would find a home in the MSI after its dissolution in 1949.